Past production from October - November 2022

-Love, loss, and death – opera’s favourite subjects – emerge through the memories of Margarita Xirgu (Lauren Fagan), muse and friend of Lorca (Samantha Hankey).
-As Margarita tells their story to her student Nuria (Julieth Lozano), Ainadamar becomes a modern passion play, looking ahead to Lorca’s legacy as an artistic martyr as well as reflecting on his life and works.
+Love, loss, and death emerge through the memories of Margarita Xirgu (Lauren Fagan), muse and friend of Lorca (Samantha Hankey).
+As Margarita tells their story to her student Nuria (Julieth Lozano), Ainadamar looks ahead to Lorca’s legacy as an artistic martyr and reflects on his life and works.

 Kindly supported by Scottish Opera's New Commissions Circle and Sarah and Howard Solomon Foundation

 'flamenco rhythms that crackle irresistibly with energy' ★★★★★ The Times

 'a powerful 80 minute immersion in the creative life of Lorca' ★★★★★ The Herald

 'a simultaneous hit on all the senses' ★★★★★ The Scotsman

 'a powerful production of a powerful work' ★★★★★ The Arts Desk

 'vibrant and deft' ★★★★ The Guardian